Skip to main content

 Seventeen

-Still at the museum almost nine hours later and Kim has finished dating the relics.
+Still at the museum almost nine hours later, Kim has finished dating the relics.
 The bones are over 2,000 years old and the tablets maybe a thousand years older.
-Roger Kelly comes in and asks her if she knows what the writing on the tablets means but she hasn't studied them yet.
-Kim can smell burnt plastic and notices that the plastic sheet the tablets have began to melt.
-Suddenly a cupboard door flies open and a bottle of nitric acid topples over and smashes onto Kelly's head, face and chest.
-Kim is helpless as the acid burns it's way through him.
-As she calls for an ambulance she once again hears the high-pitched inhuman wail she heard in the pit.
+Roger Kelly comes in and asks her if she knows what the writing on the tablets means, but she hasn't studied them yet.
+Kim can smell burnt plastic and notices that the plastic sheet the tablets have been covered with has begun to melt.
+Suddenly, a cupboard door flies open and a bottle of nitric acid topples over and smashes onto Kelly's head, face, and chest.
+Kim is helpless as the acid burns its way through him.
+As she calls for an ambulance, she once again hears the high-pitched, inhuman wail she heard in the pit.

 Eighteen